 Accessibility Guidelines and Services

-Visual Materials: Presenters have the primary responsibility for ensuring the access of the materials which they share with their audience.
-If visual material is presented, you should be sure that either yourself as the speaker or another appropriate person reads or orally describes the overheads or other visual material for blind or low-vision participants.
+Visual Materials: Presenters are responsible for ensuring the access of the materials which they share with their audience.
+If visual material is presented, read or orally describe it for blind or low-vision participants.

-Handouts of your paper can be useful adjuncts to any presentation.
-If employed, these materials must also be made accessible to all by making them available in alternate formats.
-Therefore, you should have a few copies in a large (18-point font) print and be prepared to share them in electronic form.
+Handouts can be useful tools to any presentation.
+These materials must be made accessible to all.
+Make them available in alternate formats.
+Print a few copies in a larger (18-point) font and be prepared to share them electronically.
 (Reasonable efforts on your part and a willingness to relay additional materials at a later date to attendees at your session are certainly acceptable.)

 Sign and Voice Interpreting: There may be American Sign Language (ASL) interpreter(s) present during your session.
-Please do not block the view of the interpreter especially if audio-visual aids are in use.
+Do not block the view of the interpreter especially if audio-visual aids are in use.
 Lights should not be lowered to a degree that would interfere with sign interpretation or lip reading.
 During discussion periods, be sure the interpreter can hear you and keep up with you.
+Speak at a normal volume and pace, interpreters do not need you to pause and slow down unnaturally.
 Please be aware that some people may have great difficulty understanding what you are saying (particularly when there is competing background noise) and that some concepts/terms used in the academic language may be unfamiliar to interpreters.
 Whether you are a member of the audience or are communicating with someone using an interpreter, give your attention to the person using the interpreter, not to the interpreter.
 In order to facilitate the work of interpreters and facilitators and for other logistical purposes all program participants must send a copy of their paper to the session presider and/or discussant by June 30.

 Audio Equipment: Presenters with soft voices should request the use of a microphone so that their presentations will be more easily audible.
+If there is a microphone, we ask that you please use it.
 Please speak clearly and in a reasonable tone into the microphone (especially with proper nouns).
 An FM audio loop system may also be provided to attendees upon request.
 This may involve a separate microphone from that used by the general public address system.
 If one is in use, try to minimize extra noise as much as possible.

 Discussions: All speakers should state their names in discussions, whether speaking from the session panel or from the audience.
-Please be patient and be prepared to have your discussant interrupt you to ensure effective ASL interpretation or use of an FM Loop or a microphone if necessary.
+Be patient and be prepared to have your discussant interrupt you to ensure effective ASL interpretation or use of an FM Loop or a microphone if necessary.

 We appreciate your efforts in ensuring that everyone can have a great conference experience.
-If you need accommodations (including microphones for presenters with soft voices) in order to present your paper or have any questions or concerns, contact Valerie Leiter, Accessibility Committee Chair, and Michele Koontz, Administrative Officer & Meeting Manager, no later than June 30.
+If you need accommodations (including microphones for presenters with soft voices) in order to present your paper or have any questions or concerns, contact Laura Mauldin, Accessibility Committee Chair, no later than June 30.
+Every reasonable effort will be made to assist attendees on-site however, SSSP may not be able to provide all services or equipment due to availability and time constraints.
+The Accessibility Committee Chair will contact you about service arrangements.

 Checklist for Program Participants: